crt26/pqc-evaluation-tools/docs/developer-information/repository-directory-structure.md

 # Repository Directory Structure - fix and update directory listing

 ## Overview
-This document outlines the directory structure of the `pqc-evaluation-tools` repository.
-It includes both the default contents available upon cloning and the directories/files that are dynamically generated during operation.
+This document outlines the directory structure of the `PQC-Evaluation-Tools` repository.
+It includes both the default contents available upon cloning and the directories that are dynamically generated during operation.

-Directories and files created by scripts during execution are marked with an asterisk (`*`) in the directory layout diagram.
+Directories created by scripts during execution are marked with an asterisk (`*`) in the directory layout diagram.

 ## Layout and Descriptions
-The `pqc-evaluation-tools` repository directories are organised as follows:
+The `PQC-Evaluation-Tools` repository directories are organised as follows:

 ```
 pqc-evaluation-tools/